Cyclic Coordinate Dual Averaging with Extrapolation: Introduction

-where $\mF:\sR^d \to \sR^d$ is a monotone Lipschitz operator and $g: \sR^d \to \sR\cup \{+\infty\}$ is a proper, extended-valued, convex, lower semicontinuous, block-separable function with an efficiently computable proximal operator (see Section~\ref{sec:prelims} for precise definitions).
-As is standard, we also assume that the operator $\mF$ admits a coordinate-friendly structure so that a full pass of cyclically computing (and updating) coordinate gradients has the same order of cost as computing the full gradient at a fixed point.
-Our goal is to attain an $\epsilon$-accurate solution to~\eqref{eq:main-problem} defined as $\vx^*_{\epsilon}$ that satisfies
+As is standard, we also assume that the operator $\mF$ admits a coordinate-friendly structure so that a full pass of cyclically computing (and updating) coordinate gradients has the same order of cost as computing the full gradient at a point.
+Our goal is to find an $\epsilon$-accurate solution to~\eqref{eq:main-problem} defined as $\vx^*_{\epsilon}$ that satisfies